-- · MAC supplemental application. - A minimum of two letters of recommendation sent directly from the letter writer to the university, preferably one from a previous teacher and another from a clinical, workplace, or volunteer position supervisor. - A written statement of three to five pages (typed/double spaced) in which applicants describes their preparation for the program, reasons for desiring entrance into the program, and career objectives.
+- MAC supplemental application. - A minimum of two letters of recommendation sent directly from the letter writer to the university, preferably one from a previous teacher and another from a clinical, workplace, or volunteer position supervisor. - A written statement of three to five pages (typed/double spaced) in which applicants describes their preparation for the program, reasons for desiring entrance into the program, reasons for desiring entrance into the program, and career objectives.